To simplify labelling, many international retailers put recommended retail prices (RRP) for multiple nations on the same label, like the one below.

 Because of Switzerland’s relatively low payroll taxes, the effective cost of staff in Switzerland is typically lower than in many other European countries.

 Next time you come across a label like this in Switzerland it might be worth running the numbers and asking if they will accept euros, pounds, zloties or krona.
-If you do make sure you use a card that offers a decent exchange rate.
+If they agree make sure you use a card that offers a decent exchange rate.
 Many cards issued by Swiss banks and financial institutions charge fees and pad exchange rates with an undisclosed 2% to 3% margin.